If you want to achieve a high score (at least 7) in IELTS speaking, then you may have already heard many times that a lot of practice is the key.

 Speak fluently and don’t rush.
 If you speak too fast, you can easily run out of ideas or put yourself in a difficult situation in other ways.
 Don’t worry too much about using rich and sophisticated vocabulary.
 Being fluent is more important.

 Try also to be relaxed since being too nervous can easily let you down.
-This is why you need to practice speaking with a friend, a partner, or why not to yourself so you could feel more comfortable.
+This is why you need to practice speaking with a friend or a partner, or why not to yourself so you could feel more comfortable.
 Try to do this as often as possible.

 Practice giving fuller answers